 To learn more about the Gunnison Basin, see the Basin Fact Sheet

-**The Gunnison Roundtable generally meets the first Monday bi-monthly starting in February.
+**The Gunnison Roundtable meets the third Monday bi-monthly starting in January.

 Gunnison Basin Roundtable (BRT) Priorities